 Tip 5: Have the Right Remote Working Tools

 It is important to have a range of communication methods open to your team.
 Email, video calling and social media are all extremely important, as is the ability to share calendars and information regarding specific remote projects.
+Utilize project management tools to align on tasks.
+Use collaborative mind mapping tools to help everyone get on the same page when brainstorming.
 Also, take time to get a set schedule for communicating with your team.
 You could take a vote and see which times work best for the majority of your workers and stick to it.

 The Benefits of Remote Team Collaboration